IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Performance Improvements

-It can be seen that $\mQ$ is a rank-1 matrix with fixed trace equals to 1, which allows us to perform the same rank minimization procedure as in Algorithm \ref{alg:ik} to recover the rank-1 property.
-Moreover, the unit quaternion can be converted to a rotation matrix using the following transformation\cite[section 2.6]{siciliano2009modelling}.
+By construction, $\mQ$ is positive semidefinite, has rank one, and satisfies $\trace(\mQ)=1$.
+Therefore, the same rank-minimization strategy used in Algorithm~\ref{alg:ik} can be applied to enforce recovery of the rank-1 structure.
+A unit quaternion can be converted to a rotation matrix through the map \cite[Section~2.6]{siciliano2009modelling}

-Observe that $\mR_q\in\SO{3}$ as a function is linear in $\mQ$, which allows us to replace all the rotations in the IK problem with $\mR_q$ as a linear function of $\mQ$.
-In this way, we can assign a $\mQ_i$ for every rotation and write Problem \ref{prob:IK1} as a function of $\{\mQ_i,\mY_\tau\}$, reducing the size of variables for each rotation from $7\times7$ to $4\times4$.
+Since each entry of $\mR_q$ is linear in the entries of $\mQ$, every rotation variable in the IK problem can be replaced by a linear function of $\mQ$.
+Accordingly, we may assign one matrix $\mQ_i$ to each rotation and reformulate Problem~\ref{prob:IK1} in terms of $(\mQ_i,\mY_\tau)$.
+This reduces the size of the matrix variable associated with each rotation from $7\times 7$ to $4\times 4$, leading to a significant reduction in the run time of off-the-shelf solvers.